matrix-org/matrix-ios-kit/README.rst

 viewcontroller

-	The provided viewcontrollers can be subclassed in order to change their default behavior.
+	The provided viewcontrollers can be subclassed in order to change their default behavior and the interactions with the end user.

 cellview